mehwaffle10/Waffle_Balance/README.md

 - Need a 5 x 5 area to deploy
 - Bolt drag multiplier in water decreased from 5 to 1.5
 - Bolts no longer collide with invincible blobs
+- Bolts hit but don't bounce on enemy trampolines
 - Fixed an issue where explosions would not happen client side
 - Added feedback upon successfully killing a bolt with your sword